 Activating and authenticating TextMaster

 As soon as you have all the necessary data, log in to your WordPress dashboard and open WPML -> Translation Management.
-Next, switch to the Translators tab.
+Next, switch to the Translation Services tab.

-Scroll down to the Available Translation Services section, and click Activate below the TextMaster description.
+Scroll down to the Available Translation Services section, and click Activate on the right side of the TextMaster description.

 Wait for the page to reload.
 Afterwards, you will see TextMaster at the top of the page.
 Please click the Authenticate button.